samgunn73/2501-Final-Project/README.txt

 1. Game Mechanics:
 The finishing condition of the game is simple but more than reaching the end.
-You must collect several of your crab children around the map and then reach your partner at the end of the level You cannot finish the level without a certain amount of crab collectibles completed.
+You must collect several of your crab children around the map and then return to your friend at the start of the level You cannot finish the level without a certain amount of crab collectibles completed.
 There is also a life system, if you reach 0 then you lose.